 The Board is responsible for general oversight of the Group's activities and performance and for setting the Group's overall strategic direction.
 It provides leadership and guidance on corporate strategies, business directions, risk policies and implementation of corporate objectives, thereby taking responsibility for the overall corporate governance of the Group.

 In delegating responsibility for the day-to-day operation and leadership of the Group to the Executive Chairman and Chief Executive Officer and the management team, the Board has processes and systems in place to ensure that significant issues, risks and major strategic decisions are monitored and considered at Board level.

 To assist in the execution of its responsibilities, the Board has established several Board Committees, namely, Audit Committee, Nominating Committee, Remuneration Committee, Risk Management Committee and Investment Committee.
 These Board Committees function within clearly defined terms of reference, which are reviewed on a regular basis.

 Matters which are specifically reserved to the full Board for decision are those involving material acquisitions, disposal of assets, corporate or financial restructuring, share issuances, dividends and other returns to shareholders, conflict of interest for substantial shareholder or Director, as well as interested person transactions.

 The meeting schedules of all the Board and Board Committees for the calendar year are given to all Directors well in advance.
 The Board may convene additional meetings to address any specific significant matters that may arise from time to time.

-The Articles of Association of the Company provide for Directors to conduct meetings by teleconferencing or videoconferencing.
+The Constitution of the Company provide for Directors to conduct meetings by teleconferencing or videoconferencing.
 The Board and Board Committees may also make decisions by way of circulating resolutions.